noejon/noejon.com/src/content/posts/the-software-developer-interview-conundrum-part-1.md

 Take home test is also among my favourite types of interviews.
 Both as an interviewer and an interviewee.
 It allows interviewees to work on tasks at their own pace.

 Be mindful of the length of the interview though.
 Expecting four hours is already too long.

 One would want to show their best self in the task try to make the code as good as it gets regardless of the advice to spend only X hours on it.

 They'll most likely spent X + some (lots?) extra time!
 That is similarly unfair to the person who then spends only X hours on it and delivers a less polished solution.

+Note on the use of AI.

+While in the real-world using AI to help with development is becoming common, it can also build the full feature from scratch.
+In this case you assess an AI and not the candidate.

 ### 5. Technical Knowledge Questions: The Pop Quiz